Exoutia/Python_speech_recognition/README.md

      1. Download Zip file according to you system
      2. Extract that and name the folder "mpg123" move the folder into "c:\Program Files".
      3. Create a new environment variable by copy pasting the path of mpg123 into right place.
-     Its just my experience it could or could not work for you.
+     Its just my experience it could or could not work for you hope it helps.